Call 112 in case of emergency

 If you are an expat moving to Bulgaria long-term then you will need to register with the Bulgarian health system.
 When applying for your residence card in Bulgaria you will be asked for an EHIC card but this is not a long term option.
 As soon as you are a Bulgarian resident you must register and pay for the health service to be covered.
 You should also consider arranging private health insurance.

 If you are working in Bulgaria your employer should pay this for you.
-If you are starting a business then your accountant will manage the payments however if you are not, you must pay the monthly minimum of 16.80 BGN (do check for updated costs as this changes every year) health insurance premium yourself.
+If you are starting a business then your accountant will help you manage the payments however if you are not working or covered by retirement, you must pay the monthly minimum health insurance premium yourself to be covered.

 There are many cases where people fail to realise that this is needed and trust that they will be covered by an EHIC card or by their own National Health Service but this is not the case.
 If you do not pay your health insurance, you are not covered and you will end up receiving large hospital bills if you are ever in the unfortunate situation of needing medical care in Bulgaria.